Diane Abbott’s voting in Parliament

-Diane Abbott almost always voted against replacing Trident with a new nuclear weapons system, while most Labour MPs generally voted for.
+Diane Abbott generally voted against requiring the mass retention of information about communications, while most Labour MPs generally voted for.

 We have lots more plain English analysis of Diane Abbott’s voting record on issues like health, welfare, taxation and more.
 Visit Diane Abbott’s full vote analysis page for more.

 Diane Abbott has hardly ever rebelled against their party in the current parliament.
 Find out more.

 Register of Members’ Interests

 programme.
 Address: BBC Broadcasting House, Portland Place, London W1A 1AA.
 (Registered 04 November 2013

 28 July 2015, received £4,000 for taking part in Grant Thornton

 Intelligence Post-election event.
 Address: JLA, 14 Berners Street, London W1T 3LJ.
 Hours: 5 hrs.
 (Registered 07 August 2015)

 , received £1,500 for co-presenting BBC’s "Have I Got News for You" TV programme.
 Address: Hat Trick Productions, 33 Oval Road Camden, London NW1 7EA.
 Hours: 5 hrs.
 (Registered 26 October 2015)

 10 October 2015, received £1,400 for taking part in a talk at the New Wolsey Theatre